 What Is Mobile Home Insurance?

-Your homeowner’s insurance policy will not be able to cover mobile and manufactured homes.
+Different types of property insurance are available to cover various types of properties, and it’s important to note that homeowner’s insurance policies may not provide coverage for mobile and manufactured homes.
 This is because the kind of construction that mobile and manufactured homes have makes them more vulnerable to natural disasters.
 For one, they’re made of lightweight materials that are more likely to be damaged than a home that’s built on-site.
 They’re also merely secured into place, so a single strike from Mother Nature could destroy them with one swoop.

 That is why insurance companies provide a policy that takes into account the risks that mobile homeowners face.
 Mobile home insurance, also known as manufactured home insurance, is a type of insurance policy that protects your property and personal possessions in the event of a covered peril.